API Reference#

 • n_jobs (int) – The number of parallel jobs to use.

-• print_message (bool, optional) – Whether to print a message when the number of parallel jobs is set.
+• print_message (bool) – Whether to print a message when the number of parallel jobs is set.

 Return type: